 2. Reduces the Risk of Employees Violating HIPAA

-HIPAA training is important as employees need to be made aware of their responsibilities under HIPAA and the policies that have been put in place by their employer to ensure compliance.
-Without training, employees may take shortcuts to improve efficiency, without realizing that working practices have been set to ensure compliance.
-Rogue employees may knowingly violate HIPAA, but in the majority of cases, HIPAA violations by healthcare employees occur due to a lack of knowledge.
-By providing training, employees are less likely to make mistakes and accidentally violate HIPAA.
+HIPAA training is important as employees need to be made aware of their responsibilities under HIPAA and the policies that have been put in place to ensure compliance.
+Without training, employees may take shortcuts to improve efficiency, without realizing that working practices have been set for a specific reason.
+There will always be a few bad apples that knowingly violate HIPAA, but in the majority of cases, HIPAA violations by healthcare employees occur due to a lack of knowledge.
+By providing regular training, employees are less likely to make mistakes and accidentally violate HIPAA.

 3. Improve Defenses Against Cyberattacks Targeting Employees